efjimm/Cellulator/README.md

 Pressing ':' in normal mode will do this automatically.
 What follows is a list of currently implemented commands.
 Values surrounded in {} are optional.

+A help dialogue for commands can be displayed by passing a `-h` flag to the command anywhere in the argument list.
+Passing the `-h` flag will only display the help dialogue and will not run the command.

 ```
 :w
 :w PATH